VoDACode/Homium/docs/api/user.md

 # Description

-If you want to get information about yourself, you can use the keyword `my` as the username.
+If you want to get information about yourself, you can use the keyword `self` as the username.

 # API